 She asked for more information from Merrell, who responded with another application merely stating that thalidomide was at least safer than barbiturates.
 Kelsey then sent a letter directly to Merrell saying that she suspected they knew of the neurological toxicity that led to nerve inflammation but chose not to disclose it in their application.
 Merrell grew increasingly upset that Kelsey would not pass their drug, which had been used in over 40 other countries at this point.

 If neurological toxicity developed in adults who took thalidomide, Kelsey wondered: What was happening to the fetus of a pregnant woman who took the drug?
-Her concern hit on what would be the most sinister effect of thalidomide in other countries.
+Her concern hit on what would be the most dangerous effect of thalidomide in other countries.

 Kelsey had asked these questions before.
 After getting her Ph.D. in 1938, she stayed on with Geiling.
 During World War II, Geiling’s lab joined the widespread effort to find a treatment for malaria for soldiers in wartime.
 Kelsey worked on the metabolism of drugs in rabbits, particularly an enzyme in their livers that allowed them to easily break down quinine.
 What wasn’t clear was how this enzyme broke down quinine in pregnant rabbits and in rabbit embryos.